seenons/seenons-be-assignment/README.md

 ## FAQ

-Q: Do I have to strictly follow the provided project structure and naming conventions?
+> Do I have to strictly follow the provided project structure and naming conventions?

-A: No, you have the flexibility to structure your project in a way that makes sense for your solution.
+No, you have the flexibility to structure your project in a way that makes sense for your solution.
 However, please ensure your readme clearly explains any significant deviations to help reviewers follow your thought process.

-Q: Is it okay to implement additional features not outlined in the requirements?
+> Is it okay to implement additional features not outlined in the requirements?

-A: Oh yes!
+Oh yes!
 We encourage innovation and exploring new ideas.

-Q: How should I handle any assumptions I need to make during the implementation?
+> How should I handle any assumptions I need to make during the implementation?

-A: You can document assumptions in your project's readme.
+You can document assumptions in your project's readme.

-Q: What happens after I submit my assignment?
+> What happens after I submit my assignment?

-A: We will review your submission and provide feedback.
+We will review your submission and provide feedback.
 The review process typically takes 1 working day.

-Q: Are there any specific coding standards or practices I should follow?
+> Are there any specific coding standards or practices I should follow?

-A: While we have no strict requirements, we recommend following industry best practices for code quality, testing, and documentation.
+While we have no strict requirements, we recommend following industry best practices for code quality, testing, and documentation.
 This includes clear naming conventions, modular design, and comprehensive unit tests.

-Q: Can I include third-party libraries or frameworks in my solution?
+> Can I include third-party libraries or frameworks in my solution?

-A: Yes, third-party libraries are allowed.
+Yes, third-party libraries are allowed.

-Q: Can I make this an API instead?
+> Can I make this an API instead?

-A: Yes
+Pick your poison!
+You can make it an API, a CLI, or a GUI.
+It's up to you.

-Q: Can I add memes and ASCII Art?
+> Can I add memes and ASCII Art?

-A: Please do.
+Please do, here's our toady lucky friend.

 ```
            .--._.--.